RomanBurunkov/tm-is/README.md

 - `isObject`/`isObj`: Returns true if passed argument is an object except null.
 - `isFunction`/`isFunc`: Returns true if passed argument is a function.
 - `isUndefined`/`isUndef`: Returns true if passed argument is undefined.
+- `isEqualArrays`/`isEqArr`: Returns true if passed arguments are equal arrays.

 ## Examples